phylotastic/phylotastic-portal/INSTRUCTION.md

 ##### 8. Config database

-* Make a postgres user.
+* Create a postgres user.
 You will be prompted for a password.

+`sudo -u postgres -i`

 `createuser -PSDR portal-app`

-* Make the db
+* Create the db

 `createdb -O portal-app phylotastic-portal`

+`exit`

 * Set up the config file that the app will use